SCOPE OF THIS CHAPTER

 - Training/development issues for the foster carer and family including personal development plans for each carer, linked to their training and their annual review;

 - Health and Safety issues;

 - Safe caring including environmental issues;

 - View foster carer's recording;

 - Details of any unauthorised absences of children from the household since the last visit - see Oxfordshire Safeguarding Children Board Procedures Manual, Joint Protocol for Safeguarding Children Missing from Home or Care in Oxfordshire;

-- Details of the use of Consequences or control since the last visit;
+- Use of Consequences or control since the last visit;

 - Details of any accidents for foster children since the last visit.